densmirnov/suiprophet-docs/docs/en/product-overview.md

 This layer is modular: a protocol can choose the specific resolution model and lock it into `Rulebook`.

-In the current terminology, `question` and `assertion` refer to the same entity.
-DelfiN documentation uses `question`.

 ## Why Sui

 The choice of Sui is based on four properties: